RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/news/comments/1nq3ioi/scientist_behind_autism_study_cited_by_trump/ng3uxac/

 Once you mater manipulating media, you can work in almost any business.
 Farmers can manipulate media and earn government payouts.
 Computer makers can master manipulating media and build a brand loyalty with messaging and popularity alone.
 It's not a s if Reddit consumers read articles and perform tests to validate claims.
 The  USA is driven by messaging popularity and trending.
 Elon Musk knew to purchase Twitter to wreck the people he hates, everyday people.
 Going down with the ship.
 As long as you are steering the ship.
-Run the ship into the rocks or drwon everyone.
+Run the ship into the rocks or drown everyone.
 Joyriding a nation with media systems.

 https://old.reddit.com/r/news/comments/1nq3ioi/scientist_behind_autism_study_cited_by_trump/ng41wpu/